equinor/OmniaAutomation/actions/create-pull-request/Create-pull-request.md

 It is not allowed to use an already created branch as dedicated branch.
 This is to prevent unwanted overwriting of branches.

+It is per v2 only allowed to create pull request to one destination branch from a dedicated branch.
+If two or more pull requests are desired, please use two seperate dedicated branches.